dewittethomas/text-to-speech/README.md

 Slow: Boolean ?
 Reads text more slowly.
 Save: Boolean ?
 If the file has to be saved or not.
 File: String ?
 If save == true, the file name to save the mp3 to.
-True: Boolean ?
+Speak: Boolean ?
 If the text has to be read out loud.
 ```

 Demo: